jaeyk/academic-kickstart/content/home/collaboration.md

 +++

+I believe in the power of collaboration.

+I have co-founded three interdisciplinary working groups and co-organized the [Summer Institute in Computational Social Science in the San Francisco Bay Area](https://sicss.io/2020/bay_area/), hosted by UC Berkeley and Stanford, all while in graduate school.

-I have conducted research with 17 amazing people, including (both senior and junior) faculty, graduate and undergraduate students.
+I have conducted research with 17 amazing people across social sciences and engineering, including faculty, graduate and undergraduate students.
 The following is the list of their names and affiliations (ordered alphabetically).
-Please check out their websites to learn more about their work.
+Please check out their websites to learn more about their research.

 1. [Alan Yan](https://polisci.berkeley.edu/people/person/alan-yan) (Political Science, UC Berkeley)
 2. [Andrew Thompson](https://sites.northwestern.edu/athompson/) (Political Science, George Washington)